 Wall Street smoothed Puerto Rico’s path to fiscal debacle, reaping more than $900 million in fees to manage Puerto Rico’s $126.6 billion of bond sales since 2000.
 After the U.S. territory adopted a sales tax in 2006, investment banks worked with officials in San Juan to create new bonds backed by a portion of the proceeds.
 These helped the government, which employs more than a quarter of the workforce, put off cuts.
 The island’s bond rating fell below investment grade in March 2014 as it issued $3.5 billion of general obligation bonds.
 The idea was to balance the budget, refinance debt and buy time to revive a shrinking economy.
-But it paid dearly, as these junk-rated bonds at an 8.7 percent interest rate.
+But it paid dearly, as these junk-rated bonds had an 8.7 percent interest rate.
 Like U.S. states, it can’t file for bankruptcy.
-Puerto Rico’s special tax status dates to 1917 and the passage by the U.S. Congress of the Jones-Shafroth Act, which also granted Puerto Ricans U.S. citizenship.
+Puerto Rico’s special tax status dates to 1917 and the passage by the U.S. Congress of the Jones-Shafroth Act.
 Puerto Rico, ceded to the U.S. in 1898 after a war with Spain, has relied for 50 years on this and other tax breaks to drive its economic development.
 The incentives attracted pharmaceutical, textile and electronics companies.
 The U.S. phased out the incentives from the mid-1990s to 2006, contributing to the loss of 80,000 jobs.
 Since 2006, Puerto Rico’s economy has contracted every year except one and its poverty rate is now almost double that of Mississippi, the poorest state.
-Official unemployment is 14 percent and the island’s murder rate is more than five times that of the U.S. As jobs disappear, more Puerto Ricans are emigrating.
+As jobs disappear, more Puerto Ricans are leaving.
 Population is heading toward a 100-year low by 2050.

 The Reference Shelf

 - The Federal Reserve Bank of New York made recommendations for improving Puerto Rico’s competitiveness in 2014.

-- Puerto Rico presented its economic development and budget plans in presentations aimed at potential bond investors from 2006 to 2013.
+- Puerto Rico put forward its economic development and budget plans in presentations aimed at potential bond investors from 2006 to 2013.

 - The Center for a New Economy, a San Juan think tank, collects ideas for economic reforms.